estherirawati/agentverse/shadowblade-commands-only.md

-# ShadowBlade 1-Hour Agent — Executable Instructions Only
+# ShadowBlade Executable Instructions Only

 All commands and prompts you need to execute, in order.
 Shell commands go in the terminal.
 Gemini prompts go inside the `gemini` CLI.